North Scottsdale Real Estate Market Report — August 2026

 North Scottsdale Real Estate New Construction … Limited Production, Active Custom

 North Scottsdale Real Estate new construction operates differently than the high-volume production markets in Queen Creek or Buckeye.
+Most North Scottsdale Real Estate new construction than the high-volume production markets in Queen Creek or Buckeye.
 Most activity is luxury custom on individual lots inside gated developments, semi-custom in Silverleaf and Desert Mountain final phases, or limited-run gated infill near Pinnacle Peak.
 Production volume is low and prices typically start above $2 million.

 - Camelot Homes… Silverleaf (Active): Silverleaf at DC Ranch, 85255 ✅.
 Custom and semi-custom luxury homes inside the Silverleaf master plan.
 Prices typically $4 million to $12 million.
 Lot inventory varies; verify availability with the Silverleaf sales office.

-Important disclosure: Desert Mountain, Estancia, Silverleaf, DC Ranch, and Mirabel all carry mandatory master HOA membership with substantial dues, transfer fees, and in some cases mandatory golf or club membership.
+Important disclosure: Desert Mountain, Estancia, Silverleaf, DC Ranch, and Mirabel all carry mandatory master HOA membership with substantial dues, transfer fees, and (at Desert Mountain and Estancia) mandatory golf or club membership.
 Verify all HOA, club, and transfer-fee structures with the master association before signing a custom-build contract.
 CFD (Community Facilities District) overlays may also apply to certain North Scottsdale parcels and affect total tax burden.

 Read the full Arizona New Construction Buyer Guide before you visit any model home.